 PATH, the Value

 /my/scripts/directory.
-You should switch off the Exclusive switch to indicate that the variable should be appended.
+Make sure Exclusive is switched off to indicate that the variable should be appended.

 You can also enter local environment variables in the value field itself.
-They will are in the submission.
+They will then be active in the submission.
 You might use

 $MY_SCRIPTS_PATH (if it's defined) for the value in the above example.

 A task may fail if the command returns a non-zero exit code or is preempted by the cloud provider.
 Set a value above 0 if you would like to try the task again in either of these situations automatically.

 On submission, you'll usually want to include the current file.
 It can be tedious to save the scene each time manually.
 The autosave feature allows you to set a filename template instead.